pytorch/ort/Readme.md

 This repository contains the source code for the package, as well as instructions for running the package.

+## Prerequisites

+- Ubuntu 18.04, 20.04

+- Python* 3.7, 3.8 or 3.9

 ## Install in a local Python environment

 By default, torch-ort-inference depends on PyTorch 1.12 and ONNX Runtime OpenVINO EP 1.12.

-Install torch-ort-inference with OpenVINO dependencies
+1. Install torch-ort-inference with OpenVINO dependencies.

     - `pip install torch-ort-inference[openvino]`
+<br/><br/>
+2. Run post-installation script

+    - `python -m torch_ort.configure`

 ## Verify your installation